 Services through ADS are provided first to people with the most significant disabilities.
 It is possible that a person may not receive services, even though he/she is eligible.
 People denied services have the right to a written explanation for the denial and the right to an Administrative Review.

 WHAT AGENCIES PROVIDE VOCATIONAL REHABILITATION SERVICES?

-Department of Rehabilitation Services, provides needs assessments and payment for vocational rehabilitation services for adults with all disabilities except legal blindness, Bureau of Education and Services for the Blind provides vocational rehabilitation and other services for people who are legally blind.
+Department of Aging and Disability Services, provides needs assessments and payment for vocational rehabilitation services for adults with all disabilities except legal blindness, Bureau of Education and Services for the Blind provides vocational rehabilitation and other services for people who are legally blind.

 Some community based agencies also provide voc rehab services.

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE:

 SOURCES: Connecticut Aging and Disability Services (ADS)